-- A rate discount of 2% is targeted for the SCE-Equivalent Renewable Portfolio. - The 100% Renewable by 2035 portfolio is at parity with SCE rates. - The 100% Renewable Portfolio rates are calibrated to be as close to SCE rates as possible while collecting the reserves needed for CCE operation; due to the additional costs of a 100% renewable portfolio, these rates are at a premium to SCE rates of 2%.
+- A rate discount of 2% is targeted for the SCE-Equivalent Renewable Portfolio. - A rate discount of 2% is targeted 100% Renewable by 2035 portfolio. - The 100% Renewable Portfolio rates are calibrated to be as close to SCE rates as possible while collecting the reserves needed for CCE operation; due to the additional costs of a 100% renewable portfolio, these rates are at a premium to SCE rates of 2%.